storageos/storageos.github.io/_docs/manage/configuring.md

 ## Diagnostics

-To view the Diagnostics window, select Configuration {% icon fa-arrow-right %} Diagnostics.
+To view the Diagnostics window, select Configuration > Diagnostics.

 * From this window you can create diagnostics bundles for a node you are experiencing issues with or for the entire cluster to post back to StorageOS for extended support.